-Now they are in Year 1 they have moved on to begin learning the Extended Code ((Please see attached Extended Code sound mat).
+In Year 1 they move on to begin learning the Extended Code (Please see attached Extended Code sound mat).
 The Extended Code is the point at which the alphabet code becomes more complex and Children learn that;

 - Some sound symbols (graphemes) represent more than one sound ('ea' in steak, bread, sea) - Many sounds (phonemes) can be represented by more than one grapheme (e.g. spelled in more than one way for example, ay, ea, a-e, ai)